ergonia/solend-py/README.md

-# solend-py
+# Solend Python Explorer
-A python library for interacting with solend
+A python library for interacting with solend.
+In current state this library provides the ability to parse the position of a wallet.

 Usage